 What is the Turn Signal Bulb all about?

-The indicator bulbs are located inside the light assemblies on all four corners of the car.
+The turn signal bulbs are located inside the light assemblies on all four corners of the car.
 The turn signal switch takes the drivers input and sends power to the corresponding bulb to inform other drivers that you intend to change lanes or make a turn.

 Keep in mind:

-If all four indicator bulbs stop flashing or lighting up, it is likely that the indicator switch or flasher has gone bad, not the bulbs.
+If all four turn signal bulbs stop flashing or lighting up, it is likely that the turn signal flasher has gone bad, not the bulbs.

 How it’s done:

-- Verify that the indicator bulb does not flash.
+- Verify that the turn signal bulb does not flash.